kalimawiki/blog-writing/content/posts/sourcing-apis-for-pharma-manufacturing-in-vietnam_-challenges-and-solutions-2025-11-05.md

 In Vietnam, the pharmaceutical industry contributes significantly to the healthcare sector’s modernization.
 The market has been expanding steadily, driven by rising healthcare spending, population growth, and government support for domestic production.
 According to recent industry estimates, **Vietnam’s pharmaceutical market exceeded USD 7 billion in 2023**, with expectations to reach **USD 10 billion by 2030**.

 However, this growth is coupled with a persistent reliance on imported APIs.
-Despite having over 250 licensed pharmaceutical manufacturers, only a handful produce APIs locally — and mostly for basic or generic drugs.
+Despite having 288 licensed pharmaceutical manufacturing facilities[^1], only a handful produce APIs locally — and mostly for basic or generic drugs.
 High-tech APIs for complex therapeutic categories, such as oncology or biologics, still come from overseas.

 ## Challenges in Sourcing APIs for Vietnam